qooxdoo/qooxdoo/documentation/manual/source/pages/development/contrib.rst

 Maintainer's Workflow
 -----------------------

-So the basic workflow for an author having a new revision of his contribution’s version is:
+So the basic workflow for an author having a new revision of his contribution's version is:

 * Create an *archive* containing the contribution and put it *online*.
-* Edit the contribution’s Manifest.json to contain the *download* location and a SHA-1 *checksum* over the archive.
+* Edit the contribution's Manifest.json to contain the *download* location and a SHA-1 *checksum* over the archive.
 * Copy this Manifest.json to the appropriate path in the *catalog* repo.
 * Send a *pull request* for the catalog.